Doctorate in Educational Psychology

 For further information on funding please contact the School of Psychology by emailing: email@example.com.

-We will be accepting applications from Monday 14 October 2019 until Friday 13 December 2019.
-Any applications received outside these dates will be automatically rejected.
+We will be accepting applications from Monday 26 September 2022 until Friday 2 December 2022.
+Unfortunately, applications received outside these dates will be automatically rejected.

 Applicants will be required to submit an application form using the online application system for the Doctorate in Educational Psychology.